 Saunders’ prose consists of the spoken accounts of ghosts dwelling in the Oak Hill Cemetery.
 These are the collected voices of scores of dead people, all of whom spend their hours obsessing over the beautiful minutiae or painful drudgery of their long-lost lives.
 Saunders’ ghosts do not realize that they are dead: they avoid the truth for the pain and fear it would cause them, and because they are unsure of what would happen to them if they were to be judged.
 Theirs is a hopeless, repetitive, eternal existence, trapped in a purgatory like the “bardo” of Tibetan Buddhism.
 They are wafting shades that disappear with the first light of morning.
 The graveyard characters are both rich and poor, courteous and crass, black and white: they are perfectly rendered individuals, who seem plucked out of history, with all its beauty and awfulness.
 These are not romantic, wailing spirits of the eighteenth century, but the neurotic, complex ghosts of a modernity made sharply aware of death by the coming of great bloodshed.

 During Lincoln’s visits the ghosts are able to pass through the memories and enter the perspective of the president.
 His psyche is a disorganized series of moments.
 Lincoln exists one way with his family, another way in the oval office, another in the depths of mourning and despair, and in the throes of ambition.
-Through perfectly appropriate primary and secondary source material interspersed throughout, (some of which are written by the author) Saunders provides an unusual view of the man and his role in ushering in the great slaughter of our nation’s history.
+Through perfectly appropriate primary and secondary source material interspersed throughout, (about half of which is written by the author) Saunders provides an unusual view of the man and his role in ushering in the great slaughter of our nation’s history, the Civil War.
 These passages draw attention to the details of the national moment, and the president’s lousy public opinion at a time when the war had just begun to enter its bloodier phases.

 It is through the act of ghostly emotional exchange that Willie Lincoln may once again be able to communicate with his father.
 Should he stay?
 Leave and be parted from a family he loves?
 Lincoln’s mind reveals to all spirits and readers the vivid strain of a son’s death, the pressure of a mounting death toll, and the dawning notion that soon he would be the one to bring identical pain to countless fathers everywhere.
 It’s an extremely intimate and observant psychological portrait that places the man in an impartial light, not only as a president but also as a young father truly coming to terms with death for the first time in his life.